 The Board have concerns over the future strength of the UK economy and expect the next two years to be challenging in the construction sector.
-2018 will see a strengthening and expansion of our service and maintenance division which is seen as a key growth strand for Coolair's long term future success and to further improving the service levels offered to our clients
+2018 will see a strengthening and expansion of our service and maintenance division which is seen as a key growth strand for the Group's long term future success and to further improving the service levels offered to our clients.

-This report was approved by the board on it and signed on its behalf.
+This report was approved by the board on the Schember 2018 and signed on its behalf.

-H Sharratt
+H Sharratt Director

-Director